Frequently Asked Questions for the Emergency Allotment of SNAP Benefits

-In March 2020, the federal Families First Coronavirus Response Act (FFCRA) was passed in response to the effects of the public health emergency caused by COVID-19.
-The law authorized the issuance of emergency allotment supplemental benefits to households receiving SNAP.
+In March 2020, the federal Families First Coronavirus Response Act (FFCRA) was passed in response to effects of the public health emergency caused by COVID-19.
+The law authorized issuance of emergency allotment supplemental benefits to households receiving SNAP.
 Based on the law, beginning in March 2020, states were given permission to issue supplemental EA SNAP benefits to households not receiving the maximum benefit for the household’s size.
 The amount of the supplement was the difference between the benefit the household normally would receive and the maximum for the household’s size.
-States were given permission to issue the supplements as long as the state has either a disaster declaration, state of emergency or other similar declaration in effect, and as long as the federal public health emergency caused by the pandemic remains in effect.
-New York has issued the supplemental benefits every month since March 2020 and will continue issuing monthly EA SNAP benefits as long as the state’s emergency declaration and the national public health emergency remain in effect.
+States were given permission to issue the supplements as long as the federal public health emergency caused by the pandemic remains in effect.
+New York has issued the supplemental benefits every month since March 2020 and will continue issuing monthly EA SNAP benefits as long as the national public health emergency remains in effect.

 Beginning in April 2021, the United States Department of Agriculture changed the supplementation policy and authorized the payment of a supplement of at least $95 to all households receiving SNAP benefits.

 - Who qualifies for the supplemental EA SNAP benefits?